zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

     The path to the initramfs corresponding to the selected kernel, again relative to the root of **ZBM_SELECTED_BE**.

+  Additionally, boot-selection hooks will have access to a fourth environment variable:

+  **ZBM_SELECTED_MOUNTPOINT**

+    The path where the selected boot environment is currently mounted, which is the root relative to which ZFSBootMenu will attempt to load the selected kernel and initramfs.

-  No boot-selection or teardown hook should assume that the filesystem named in **ZBM_SELECTED_BE** is currently mounted.
+  Teardown hooks should never assume that the filesystem named in **ZBM_SELECTED_BE** is currently mounted.
 In addition, no teardown hook should assume that the ZFSBootMenu environment is in a consistent operating state.
 ZFSBootMenu may have exported some or all pools prior to executing teardown hooks.

   In general, it is not possible to cleanly abort a boot attempt from boot-selection or teardown hooks.
 However, a boot-selection or teardown hook may take control of the boot attempt by implementing its own **kexec** load and execution without returning to ZFSBootMenu.
 This may be useful, for example, to allow ZFSBootMenu to select a boot environment and then restructure the boot process to launch a Xen kernel with the selected environment configured as dom0.